 The Portuguese Way of the Coast.

 The true Portuguese Way of the Coast is regularly mistaken by its modern variation, the Senda Litoral.
-Although the latter is a lively and uniquely beautiful crossing, this trail is just a path promoted by Galicia, which quickly realized the added value of the route if joined in the Way to Santiago.
+Although the latter is a lively and uniquely beautiful crossing, Galicia quickly realized the added value of the route if joined to the Way to Santiago and promoted it as a path.
 Galiza que rapidamente percebeu a mais-valia do roteiro ser inserido no Caminho de Santiago.

 However, one only has to have common sense to understand that it would not make sense for the pilgrims of old to make the effort to cross the water flow between Caminha and A Guarda.